VöV-Standard-Bus: History

 The second generation VöV-Buses did not prove as successful outside of Germany as the earlier generation.
 However the initial concept was based on ideas for a low-floor bus type as Auwärter Neoplan had been showing this possibility with the N416 in 1976.
 In the late 1980s the manufacturers started to test low-floor variants based on the SL-II concept leading to the Mercedes-Benz O405N and MAN NL202 being both in production since 1989.
 Also Auwärter started to produce low-floor variants of the Neoplan N4014, N4014, N4016 bus models which were successful on the international market.

 The low-floor variants were sometimes named VöV-III but actually the VöV had no part in the development.
 However the low-floor variants proved to be more successful with the public transport companies organized in the VöV (named VdV after 1991) as much as that the high-floor SL-II variants being taken out of production - MAN stopped production of high-floor SL-II in 1996 and Daimler-Benz stopped the high-floor SL-II production in Germany in 2001.
 Effectively the German transport authorities have been mostly buying "non-standard" bus types since about 1997 and the German Standard-Bus concept ended de facto by 2000.
 However the influence of the concept is still visible in later models like the Mercedes-Benz Citaro and Neoplan Centroliner.

 Bus models

-The naming scheme does often include L / SL for the standard city bus (Standardlinienbus), Ü / SÜ for the interurban bus type (Standardüberlandbus) and G / SG for articulated buses (Standardgelenkbus) with 3 doors.
+The naming scheme does often include L / SL for the standard city bus (Standard-Linienbus), Ü / SÜ for the interurban bus type (Standard-Überlandbus) and G / SG for articulated buses (Standard-Gelenkbus) with 3 doors.
 A midibus variant has a single door.
 An attached N / NF stands for low-floor variants (Niederflurbus), while E / LE stands for a low entry section.
 An additional D may refer to a double decker (Doppeldecker) and an additional H may highlight a rear motor (Heckmotor).